Ebugo/Ebugo/README.md

 <br/><br/>

-Gospel works as a Software Engineer for ALAT by Wema, where he leads a team of awesome Engineers to effect updates on existing and new web projects. </b></p>
+Gospel works as a Software Engineer for ALAT by Wema Bank, where he leads a team of awesome Engineers to effect updates on existing and new web projects. </b></p>

 - 🤔 Find out about my job experiences https://www.linkedin.com/in/gospel-chinyereugo/